sappelhoff/lndw2022/README.md

 - After a short presentation of this, we debrief the visitors, explain the "trick" and enter into a discussion of what **is** possible via BCIs, and what is (currently) not easily possible.

+**NOTE: The BCI can also be controlled in another way (see below)**

+The list above describes what in `main.py` is defined as `SWITCH_TYPE="switch"`.
+Instead, one can change to `SWITCH_TYPE="frontal boost"`.
+In that case, the participant is supposed to have their eyes open and either:

+- (i) focus on **not blinking**
+- (ii) blinking several times without anyone noticing

+Here the switch is "1" when the participant does not blink (frontal and posterior average alpha power are approximately equal), and "0" when the participant blinks (frontal average alpha power is much higher than posterior; see `FRONTAL_BOOST_FACTOR` in `main.py`).

+Depending on the participant and training, one `SWITCH_TYPE` may work better than the other one.

 # Required hardware

 - A Windows laptop (minimum 2 USB-A slots: one for the BrainVision Recorder dongle, one for connecting to the BrainAmp)